slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 Dripline with SlowDash
 ======================

 SlowDash provides an interactive data visualization and control panel front-end GUI that integrates with back-end user Python scripts (SlowTask).
-The SlowDash Python library, SlowPy, is designed for use in SlowTask scripts and implements convenient methods to interact with measurement devices and systems, including Dripline.
+The SlowDash Python library, SlowPy, is designed for use within SlowTask scripts and offers convenient methods to interact with measurement devices and systems, including Dripline.

-This document describes how to integrate a Dripline system with SlowDash, using a Dripline system example from the Dripline First-Mesh tutorial.
+This document explains how to integrate a Dripline system with SlowDash, using a Dripline system example from the Dripline First-Mesh tutorial.
-It provides a series of step-by-step examples, from basic visualization to fully functional Dripline services.
+It provides a series of step-by-step examples, ranging from basic visualization to fully functional Dripline services.

 - Example 1: Adding SlowDash data visualization to Dripline
 - Example 2: Sending SET/GET/CMD commands to Dripline endpoints
-- Example 3: Controlling Dripline endpoints with SlowDash Python library (SlowPy)
+- Example 3: Controlling Dripline endpoints with the SlowDash Python library (SlowPy)
-- Example 4: Sending (sensor) data values to the Dripline Mesh / Entering manual values
+- Example 4: Sending (sensor) data values to the Dripline Mesh / Manual data entry
-- Example 5 Receiving (sensor) data values from other Dripline endpoints
+- Example 5: Receiving (sensor) data values from other Dripline endpoints
 - Example 6: Handling SET/GET/CMD commands from other Dripline components

-These examples make extensive use of the chain-of-control-nodes structure in the SlowPy library and the Dashboard-Script interconnect.
+These examples make extensive use of the chain-of-control-nodes structure in the SlowPy library and the Dashboard–Script interconnection.
-For details on these features, refer to the "Controls Script" section of the SlowDash documentation.
+For details on these features, refer to the “Control Script” section of the SlowDash documentation.

 ## TL;DR
-This section is a highly distilled summary for quick reference.
+This section provides a concise summary for quick reference.
-Details are explained in the following sections.
+Detailed explanations are given in the following sections.

-#### Making a connection to Dripline Mesh
+#### Connecting to the Dripline Mesh
 ```python
 from slowpy.control import control_system as ctrl
 ctrl.import_control_module('Dripline')
 dripline = ctrl.dripline('amqp://dripline:dripline@rabbit-broker')
 ```

-Or to use the "Async" version, import `AsyncDripline` instead of `Dripline`:
+To use the asynchronous version, import `AsyncDripline` instead of `Dripline`:
 ```python
 ctrl.import_control_module('AsyncDripline')
 ```
-and use `aio_set()` and `aio_get()` instead of `get()` and `set()`.
+Then use `aio_set()` and `aio_get()` instead of `set()` and `get()`.

-#### Setting a value to an endpoint
+#### Setting a value on an endpoint
 ```python
 dripline.endpoint(name).set(value)
 ```

-#### Getting a value_raw from an endpoint
+#### Getting a raw value from an endpoint
 ```python
 value = dripline.endpoint(name).value_raw().get()
 ```

-#### Setting a value to an endpoint with ramping (or any SlowPy logic inserted)
+#### Setting a value with ramping (or other SlowPy logic)
 ```python
 dripline.endpoint(name).ramping(changes_per_sec).set(value)
 ```

-#### Getting the ramping status / controlling ramping
+#### Checking or controlling ramping status
 ```python
 status = dripline.endpoint(name).ramping().status().get()
 dripline.endpoint(name).ramping().status().set(0)  # stop ramping
 ```

-#### Sending data values (which will be stored together with other sensor values)
+#### Sending data values (typically stored together with other sensor values)
 ```python
 dripline.sensor_value_alert(endpoint_name).set(value)
 ```
-where `value` is one of these:
+where `value` may be:
 - a scalar for `value_raw`
 - a tuple of two scalars for `value_raw` and `value_cal`
-- a dict for as-is
+- a dictionary (used as-is)

 #### Receiving data values
-Available only with the async version.
+Available only in the async version:
 ```python
 message = await dripline.sensor_value_queue().aio_get()
 if message is not None and message.body is not None: